ONSdigital/blaise-api-rest/README.md

 This endpoint offers the ability to retrieve a list of server parks configured for a Blaise environment.

 ### User
-This endpoint offers the ability to create, update or delete a user in a Blaise envronment, as well as retrieving a list of exisiting users.
+This endpoint offers the ability to create, update or delete a user in a Blaise environment, as well as retrieving a list of existing users.

 ### User Role
-This endpoint offers the ability to create, update or delete roles for a user in a Blaise envronment, as well as retrieving a list of exisiting user roles.
+This endpoint offers the ability to create, update or delete roles for a user in a Blaise environment, as well as retrieving a list of existing user roles.

 ## Local setup